About the project

-Time history analysis need to be performed to mimic the dynamic effect of train load.
-Linear time history can be considered as generally the structural behavior is within linear range.
-Modal integration (modal superposition method) is generally used with the first mode of the structure in accordance with BS EN 1990-2002 A126.96.36.199.1.
+Time history analysis needs to be performed to mimic the dynamic effect of trainloads.
+Linear time history can be considered as generally the structural behavior is within the linear range.
+Modal integration (modal superposition method) is generally used with the first model of the structure in accordance with BS EN 1990-2002 A188.8.131.52.1.

-Eurocode does not give any recommendation on the the time step.
-However ERRI D214 provides guidelines on time step which are shown below.
-Time step value should not be greater than:
+The Eurocode does not give any recommendation on the time step.
+However, ERRI D214 provides guidelines on time steps which are shown below.
+Timestep value should not be greater than:

 h1 = 1/8fmax h2 = Lmin/200ν h3 = Lmin/4nν h4 = 0.001s

 fmax: maximum frequency used on the modal analysis

 N: number of modes used on modal analysis

 If a very high value of time step is considered it will affect the amplitude of the dynamic analysis: